-Right here on the pages of DQYDJ you’ve seen us discuss what your level of attractiveness means for your salary and whether benefits for the homely made sense.
-Let’s go a step further – since we know that salaries are affected by your weight, what does your belt size say about your net worth?
+In the past, we discussed what your level of attractiveness means for your salary and whether benefits for the unattractive made sense.
+Since we know salaries are affected by your weight, what is the relationship between weight and net worth?

 weight < 18.5 Underweight